 Kim Sanders was born in East Chicago, Indiana in October, 1968, and began singing at the age of three.
 While living in Gary, Indiana, her grandparents were stationed at a US Army base in Germany in the late 1970’s.
 At the age of seven Kim traveled to Germany and lived with them during their three year tour.
-During those years she fell in love with the German culture and planned her eventual return.
+During those years she fell in love with the German culture.
 In 1989, Kim returned to Germany with her mother who worked as a theater director for the US Army.
 Kim proudly contributes her talent and eclectic tastes in music to her mother.
 Before her position as a theater director, her mother worked as a DJ at a country-western radio station in Heinesville, GA, making her the first black female country-western radio DJ in the United States.
 Kim’s multi-generational talent can also be traced back to her great-grandmother who was a professional singer, dancer and entertainer.

 During her high school years Kim took to the stage and sang in musicals.
 At the age of 15 she decided to pursue a career as a professional singer/songwriter and began writing her own songs.
 At 17, she took part as a host in the children’s television show “Upbeat” in Savannah, Georgia.
 Four years later, in 1989, she moved with her mother and siblings to Heidelberg, Germany, where she began to sing with the jazz band, “Yo Yo Haribo.”
 A year later, she worked as a backup vocalist for Costa Cordalis, Karl Keaton and performed in the Mannheim cover band “Krypton.”